Top Paris events in October 2023 include two huge city-wide celebrations of art and culture, White Night (Nuit Blanche) and ParisArtistes.

 Paris Visitor's Tip: Daylight Savings Time Ends

-Montmartre's annual Grape Harvest Festival (Fête des Vendanges de Montmartre) takes place for five days through the second weekend of the month - October 11-15 this year, to be confirmed).
+Montmartre's annual Grape Harvest Festival (Fête des Vendanges de Montmartre) takes place for five days through the second weekend of the month - October 11-15 this year.
 Over half a million visitors attend, making this the city's biggest event after Nuit Blanche and Paris Plage.

-The festival involves traditional wine-making activities such as stomping on the grapes, but there's a lot more to do and see: a Grand Parade with lots of music and folk dancing on Saturday morning (starts at the vineyard at 11:45 and finishes at about 1:30pm at the 18th arrondissement's town hall), vineyard tours, many performances and exhibitions, over 20 free concerts (Thursday-Saturday), a dance ("Back to the Future" is this year's theme) with disco and other on Sunday at nearby Square Louis Michel at the foot of Sacré-Coeur (5-7:30pm, free admission), appearances by many celebrities, and food and wine tastings plus kids' events throughout the festival.
+The festival involves traditional wine-making activities such as stomping on the grapes, but there's a lot more to do and see: a Grand Parade with lots of music and folk dancing on Saturday morning (starts at the vineyard at 11:45 and finishes at about 1:30pm at the 18th arrondissement's town hall), vineyard tours, many performances and exhibitions, over 20 free concerts (Thursday-Saturday), a dance on Sunday at nearby Square Louis Michel at the foot of Sacré-Coeur (5-7:30pm, free admission, lots of fun!)

 Most events are free but some such as the vineyard tours require advance reservations.
 You can find a schedule and list of events at the Festival's website, or stop by Montmartre Tourist Office (21 place du Tertre) for information from the multi-lingual staff.